 - To stop the muffins sticking to the paper cases, grease the paper cases lightly with some olive oil (using a pastry brush) or melted butter.

 - Self-rising flour- if no self-rising flour is available, you can use plain flour.
-General rule is to use 2 tsp of baking powder for every 150 g of flour, but in this recipe, 3 tsp of baking powder will be more than enough with 320 g of flour.
+General rule is to use 2 teaspoon of baking powder for every 150 g of flour, but in this recipe, 3 teaspoon of baking powder will be more than enough with 320 g of flour.